Sunshine may pave the way towards a climate resilient future

 Shivram Devu Kharpade, farmer from Maharashtra

 On the other hand, high capital cost emerged as one of the major barriers to installing SPIS, followed by the fear of breakage and theft.
-A concern about the increased amount of time needed to irrigate fields due to less water discharge by solar pumps was also raised.
-Contemplating on ways to further reduce the farmers’ share of the capital cost of solar pumps, farmers chose increased amount of subsidy on clean technologies like solar pumps over other resources.
+Concern about the increased amount of time needed to irrigate fields due to less water discharge by solar pumps was also raised.
+Contemplating ways to further reduce the farmers’ share of the capital cost of solar pumps, farmers chose an increased amount of subsidy on clean technologies like solar pumps over other resources.
 While discussing sustainable usage of SPIS technology, groundwater depletion was raised as a concern by all the farmers.
-On a humorous note they said “if there won’t be any groundwater, how will any of the pumping technology help us?” and touched upon one of the most critical factors that could impact the sustainable use of SPIS.
+On a humorous note, they said “if there won’t be any groundwater, how will any of the pumping technology help us?” and touched upon one of the most critical factors that could impact the sustainable use of SPIS.

 SPIS offers a climate-smart approach, which can enhance the adaptive capacity of the farmers while significantly curtailing greenhouse gas emissions.
 A significant capital subsidy, an expected increase in crop production along with reduced expenditure on pumping water will attract farmers to implement SPIS.
-However, a scaling program that is only promoting access to free and regular supply of energy is not sustainable; it should offer a holistic solution, which integrates initiatives to ensure the availability of other resources as well.
+However, a scaling program that is only promoting access to a free and regular supply of energy is not sustainable; it should offer a holistic solution, which integrates initiatives to ensure the availability of other resources as well.